-The Department of Mines and Petroleum deals with access issues associated with Aboriginal interests, including Native Title, heritage and reserve lands.
+The Department of Mines, Industry Regulation and Safety deals with access issues associated with Aboriginal interests, including Native Title, heritage and reserve lands.

 Acknowledgement is given to the Department of Premier and Cabinet and the Department of Aboriginal Affairs as the primary reference source for this information.

 The management of Aboriginal heritage in Western Australia is governed by the Aboriginal Heritage Act 1972.
 The Act recognises there is community interest in preserving and protecting places and objects of Aboriginal heritage as part of State heritage.
 Anyone planning to develop land or use land in a way that might disturb an Aboriginal site or object should be aware of their legal obligations and make a reasonable effort to find out if any sites exist in the relevant area

 Find out more about Indigenous Heritage and the Aboriginal Heritage Act 1972 (pg 117)

 Indigenous reserve land